reallyblaised/snakemake-tutorial/README.md

 $ snakemake --cores <number of cores>
 ```

-The main command is `snakeamke`.
+The main command is `snakemake`.
 The flag `--cores` is required, and asks you to specify the number of cores you want to allocate to the jobs.
 I am not 100% sure of what happens under the hood.
 I know, however, that the flags `--cores` and `--cores all` are equivalent, and allow you to make use of all the available cores in your machine.
 You can refer to the [Snakemake docs](https://snakemake.readthedocs.io/en/stable/executing/cli.html#) for more details on resource allocation for more info.

 All going well, you should see a lot of green from the jobs completing.

-### Visualising the pipeline
+### Visualizing the pipeline

 Upon successful completion of the pipeline, we can inspect the anatomy of the pipeline.
 That is, the overall DAG - showing the evolution of each input file - and the rule sequence, in order of execution.